Blitz00X/maintenance_scripts/README.md

 ---

 Feel free to adapt the module catalogue to match your environment (e.g., RHEL-based using `dnf`, or servers without systemd).
 Contributions welcome!

+## License

+This project is released under the [GNU General Public License v3.0](./LICENSE).
+By using or distributing LMS you agree to the terms of the GPLv3, including the requirement to share source modifications under the same license.